 Employing classical tradition

-Residential construction of ancient Greece was apparently one story courtyard housing.
+Residential construction of ancient Greece was mostly one story courtyard housing.
 There were surely no standalone single family houses with a temple front.
-Those are Neoclassical designs, and the Americans freely adapted them for all kinds of houses.
-Early precedents were Georgian and Federal manor houses like the Belle Grove Plantation (1797) in Virginia's Shenandoah Valley.
+Those later designs are Neoclassical, and the Americans freely adapted them for all kinds of residences.
+Early precedents in the U.S. were Georgian and Federal manor houses like the Belle Grove Plantation (1797) in Virginia's Shenandoah Valley.
 Greek Revival details were popularized through pattern books, like Asher Benjamin's The Practical House Carpenter (1830 edition).
-The style was promoted through decorative details rather than house plans, so there were quite a variety of types.
-Greek Revival houses began to show up in northern New York, the Western Reserves of Ohio, and Middle Border states.
+The style was promoted through decorative details rather than house plans, so a variety of types evolved.
+Greek Revival houses began to show up in northern New York, the Western Reserves of Ohio and Middle Border states.

-As American cities took shape between 1820 and 1860, Greek Revival became the preferred style for civic buildings and churches.
-Neoclassicism evoked virtue and honor in both Yankee New England and the Old South.
-The style coincided with social reform and a Christian revival that advocated a "tenor of idealism, and vision for an orderly and moral world."
+As American cities took shape between 1820 and 1860, the Greek Revival was the preferred style for civic buildings and churches.
+Neoclassicism evoked virtue and honor in Yankee New England as well as the Old South.
+The style coincided with social reform and a Christian revival that evoked a "tenor of idealism, and vision for an orderly and moral world."
 Americans for a time aspired to higher purpose.
-The ambition would be crushed by Civil War, and require decades to recover.
+The ambition was soon crushed by the war between the states, and required decades to recover.

 After 1900, the classical temple front was enlisted for civic duty in the design of courthouses, post offices, schools and libraries.
 Many small towns were graced with a single Neoclassical structure, a new library donated by the Andrew Carnegie Foundation.
-Carnegie provided 1,689 grants to build public libraries in the US between 1889 and 1929.
-His contribution was significant, nearly doubling the nation's libraries at the time.
+Carnegie provided 1,689 grants to build public libraries in the U.S. between 1889 and 1929.
+The contribution was significant, nearly doubling the nation's libraries at the time.
 Before the mid-19th century libraries were either private or by subscription, and their resources accessible to only a few.
 The first tax-supported community library opened in 1833 in Peterborough, New Hampshire, and the first municipal library in 1848 in Boston.
 Carnegie intended to "bring books and information to all people."
 He understood that if this nation of working class immigrants was to cohere and advance, equal access and opportunity were essential.
-Only an informed citizenry could maintain self-government and democratic rule.
+Only an informed citizenry would be able to maintain self-government and democratic rule.

 1797 Belle Grove Plantation, Middleton, VA